ESA-EarthCODE/documentation/pages/Technical Documentation/Data/Contributing to the EarthCODE Catalog.md

 - **Update content:** Keep the descriptions and metadata of products, projects, and more up-to-date.
 - **Request removals:** Ensure the catalogue remains accurate by requesting the removal of outdated or incorrect entries.

-To contribute, you to have an active GitHub account.
+To contribute, you only need to have an active GitHub account.
 If you don't have one yet, please [create an account](https://github.com/signup) to get started.

 ## How to Publish Results